karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 Unlike a human colleague, an AI assistant does not naturally push back, express doubt, or question intent.
 It does not notice conceptual inconsistencies unless they are syntactically or statistically obvious.
-As a result, misconceptions can persist longer, spread further, and become deeply embedded in the codebase, hindering your future self or your team from developing correct solutions.
+As a result, misconceptions can persist longer, spread further, and become deeply embedded in the codebase, potentially hindering your future self or your team from developing correct solutions.

 ### Why Critical Thinking Is Still Your Most Important Tool

 AI can help us write code faster, but it cannot replace critical thinking, sound testing strategies, or shared reasoning.

-Traditionally, one of the most effective ways to uncover misconceptions has been collaboration: pair programming, code reviews, or group discussions.
+Traditionally, one of the most effective ways to uncover misconceptions has been collaboration: pair programming, code reviews, or refinements.
 When different mental models collide, assumptions are exposed, challenged, and refined.
 A solid and well-designed test suite can also play a crucial role by forcing assumptions to become explicit and verifiable.